Parabolic nef currents on hyperkaehler manifolds: Introduction

 \subsection{Lelong numbers and hyperk\"ahler geometry}

-In \cite{_Verbitsky:SYZ_}, it was shown that any parabolic line bundle $L$ with a smooth metric of semipositive curvature is $\Q$-effective (this means that $c_1(L)$ is represented by a rational divisor).
+In \cite{_Verbitsky:SYZ_}, it was shown that any parabolic line bundle $L$ with a smooth metric of semipositive curvature is $\Q$-effective (this means that $L^n$ is effective, for some integer $n>0$).
 Further results in this direction require detailed study of singularities of positive currents on hyperk\"ahler manifolds.
 The present paper is an attempt to understand these singularities.

 Let $[\eta]$ be a nef cohomology class.
 Using weak compactness of positive currents, it is possible to show that $[\eta]$ is represented by a positive, closed $(1,1)$-current $\eta$ (\ref{_weak_compa_curre_Claim_}).
 Locally, $\eta$ can be considered as a curvature of a singular metric on a line bundle.